Rule A.9: Capitalization

 Further, TLR conforms its capitalization to that prescribed in various sections and rules of CMOS.

 Bluebook Rule 8 and CMOS sometimes conflict, notably in the treatment of the infinitive “to.”
-In headings and titles, TLR capitalizes the infinitive “to,” in accordance with Bluebook Rule 8.
-Below are some common words and circumstances that arise regarding capitalization.
+For instance, in headings and titles, TLR capitalizes the infinitive “to” in accordance with Bluebook Rule 8 and TLR also capitalizes prepositions that are part of phrasal verbs.
+Below are some common scenarios that arise regarding capitalization.

 A.9(b): Capitalization of “Court”